-Once fully established, the IT Governance Committees will recommend IT project priorities and oversee key initiatives.
-The committees will also recommend technology practices to enhance innovation.
+Once fully established, the IT Governance Committees will advise on IT project priorities and oversee key initiatives.

 The MSU IT Governance Committees will operate on common guiding principles.
 MSU will: